ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 The particle physicists answer is the Pauli exclusion principle prevents the δ particles from occupying the same space.
 That's fine except zero-sized _SUSY_ δ particles occupy no space so the Pauli exclusion principle itself is ironically [Not Even Wrong](https://www.math.columbia.edu/~woit/wordpress/).

 Thus the background for the ChatGPT-Wolfram MUH-_SUSY_-AdS/CFT particle model prompt ends and the ChatGPT-Wolfrma MUH-4D GEM EOS field integrations prompt begins.
+MUH-_SUSY_-AdS/CFT can of course upgrade the prompt with any new formalized conjectures or test for randomness in ChatGPT-Wolfram reponses.

+### 2. AI Peer Review ChatGPT-Wolfram Prompt in 2023 Kaggle AI Report Competition Category of Other for MUH: 4D GEM EOS human-ai worldview

 The 4D GEM EOS radical new idea has progressed through several stages starting here with the 2017 proposal: